We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 What Color Is Your Parachute?

 Everyone is different.
 There is no one mode of living that suits everybody.
 In the 1970’s, Richard Nelson Bolles asked, ‘what color is your parachute’?
 Everyone is different.
-If you’re able to strip away the expectations and hone in on what you really what to do during your short time on earth, you’ll be one step closer to creating a life that leaves you fulfilled.
+If you’re able to strip away the expectations and hone in on what you want to do during your short time on earth, you’ll be one step closer to creating a life that leaves you fulfilled.
 It’s not an easy thing to figure out, but probably the most worthwhile aspect of life when we finally do.